mjiggidy/posttools/README.md

 - Support for shots in the form of masterclips and subclips
 - Support for shot lists extendable to EDL/ALE/AAF/XML

-Like frame.io, but not as good.
+Like OpenTimelineIO, but not as good.